jpedroribeiro/Baseliner-Extension/README.md

 WIP

 # TODO
-- Add Typescript
+(1) sort out multi renders which is causing too many messages to be passed (and probably perf issue), check for TODOs in code (2) Load and save to storage (partially done, on hold due to #1 👆) (3) Avoid injecting CSS constantly, find a way to have a cleaner injected CSS (might be sorted after #2) (4) Nicer UI design
-- Nicer UI design
+(5) Add Typescript
-- Other features as per legacy version like service workers etc
+(6) Other features as per legacy version like service workers etc

 # Notes
 - simplify code, it could all be done using insertCSS